Cereblon: Ubiquitination and role in development

-Cereblon forms an E3 ubiquitin ligase complex with damaged DNA binding protein 1 (DDB1), Cullin-4A (CUL4A), and regulator of cullins 1 (ROC1).
-This complex ubiquitinates a number of other proteins.
+Cereblon forms an E3 ubiquitin ligase complex with damaged DNA binding protein 1 (DDB1), cullin-4A (CUL4A), and regulator of cullins 1 (ROC1).
+This complex ubiquitinates a number of other proteins and marks them for degradation via the proteasome.
 Through a mechanism which has not been completely elucidated, this ubiquitination results in reduced levels of fibroblast growth factor 8 (FGF8) and fibroblast growth factor 10 (FGF10).
 FGF8 in turn regulates a number of developmental processes, such as limb and auditory vesicle formation.
 The net result is that this ubiquitin ligase complex is important for limb outgrowth in embryos.

 In the absence of cereblon, DDB1 forms a complex with DDB2 that functions as a DNA damage-binding protein.
 Furthermore, cereblon and DDB2 bind to DDB1 in a competitive manner.

 Regulation of potassium channels

 Cereblon binds to the large-conductance calcium-activated potassium channel (KCNMA1) and regulates its activity.
 Moreover, mice lacking this channel develop neurological disorders.